ManzCreations/ManzCreations-CRM/README.md

 ### Setting Up MySQL

+1. Before installing MySQL Server, ensure the Visual Studio 2019 x64 Redistributable is installed on your system.
+This is crucial for MySQL Server to function properly.
+Download and install the most updated version of Visual Studio 2019 x64 Redistributable from [the official Microsoft download page](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170).
-1. Install MySQL Server on your system.
+2. Install MySQL Server on your system.
-2. Create a database for ManzCreations CRM:
+3. Create a database for ManzCreations CRM:
    CREATE DATABASE manzCreations_crm;
-3. Import the ManzCreations CRM database schema (provided separately).
+4. Import the ManzCreations CRM database schema (provided separately).

 ### Setting Up Python